We will begin taking reservations for 2019 Summer Tours on April 15. Please check back then to see available tours and request reservations here.

-University of Rochester’s Department of Physics and Astronomy offers free public tours of Mees Observatory (in the beautiful Bristol Hills) on selected Friday and Saturday evenings during June, July and August.
+University of Rochester’s Department of Physics and Astronomy offers free public tours of Mees Observatory (in the beautiful Bristol Hills) on selected Friday, Saturday and occasional weekday evenings during June, July and August.
 Tour guides for these events are UR undergraduate and graduate students, as well as members of Rochester’s astronomy club, the Astronomy Section of the Rochester Academy of Science, all of whom love sharing their astronomy knowledge and expertise.

 We expect that there will be many more requests than we are able to accommodate; so it is vital that those with reservations reconfirm them a week prior to their tour, and give adequate notice of cancellation so that waitlisted guests can be invited to join the tour.

 C. E. Kenneth Mees Observatory, 6604 East Gannett Hill Road, Naples NY 14512